Heshtin/Chess-Transformer/README.md

-for each position in the game, we construct the target policy as such: all legal moves other than the one played are assigned a score of 0 all llegal moves are assigned a score of -10 for positions where it is the winner's turn: the move played is optimal and is assigned a value of 4 + 1/(no of moves till victory) for positions where it is the loser's turn:
+for each position in the game, we construct the target policy as such: all legal moves other than the one played are assigned a score of 0 all illegal moves are assigned a score of -10 for positions where it is the winner's turn: the move played is optimal and is assigned a value of 4 + 1/(no of moves till victory) for positions where it is the loser's turn: